 - Explain the protracted nature of this condition and the importance of the patient's input in managing it.

-- There may be concurrent blepharitis and good lid hygiene measures can go some way towards alleviating both problems (see separate Blepharitis article).
+- There may be concurrent blepharitis and good lid hygiene measures can go some way towards alleviating both problems (see the separate Blepharitis article).

 - Reduce aggravating factors: